jlengrand/IvolutionWebsite/Website/content/pages/MainInterface.md

 The toolbar contains several icons, each of them having a precise purpose:

 - The first folder button shall be used to define the input folder that will be searched for images.
 All the images of the folder (and its subfolders) will be used in the timlapse generation
 - The second icon opens the settings window.
-You can learn more about it in (OTHER CHAPTER).
+You can learn more about it in the next chapter.
 For a basic usage, you can just let the default options.
 - Then come the start and stop buttons.
 Once you input folder is chosen, you can start the application by pressing the green button.
 Pressing the red button wile processing will stop it.
 - Finally, a quick link to the online help is here in case you need it.